microsoft/vscode-docs/docs/nodejs/working-with-javascript.md

 Many popular libraries ship with typings files so you get IntelliSense for them automatically.
 For libraries that do not include typings, VS Code's `Automatic Type Acquisition` will automatically install community maintained typings file for you.

-Automatic type acquisition requires [npmjs](https://www.npmjs.com) — the Node.js package manager — which is included with the [Node.js](https://nodejs.org) runtime.
+Automatic type acquisition requires [npmjs](https://www.npmjs.com), the Node.js package manager, which is included with the [Node.js](https://nodejs.org) runtime.
 In this image you can see IntelliSense, including the method signature, parameter info, and the method's documentation for the popular [lodash](https://lodash.com/) library.

 ![lodash typings](images/working-with-javascript/lodash-typings.png)